kelseyhightower/confd/docs/command-line-flags.md

   -confdir string
       confd conf directory (default "/etc/confd") -config-file string
-      the confd config file
+      the confd config file (default "/etc/confd/confd.toml") -file value
-  -file string
-      list of files/directories with data represented in YAML to watch for changes -filter string
+      the YAML file to watch for changes (only used with -backend=file) -filter string
-      regex for files and dirs filtering
-  -interval int
+      files filter (only used with -backend=file) (default "*") -interval int
       backend polling interval (default 600) -keep-stage-file